RohithChevvakula/Epifi/README.md

   3. android phone should be connected via usb
   4. appium, android sdk should be installed

-Q : How to run this project?
+How to run this project?
-A : Download this git repository and navigate into the downloaded folder namely Epifi and run command: ' mvn clean install '
+Download this git repository and navigate into the downloaded folder namely Epifi and run command: ' mvn clean install '